 What is mastitis in goats?

-Mastitis in goats is the same with any other lactating mammal, including humans.
+Mastitis in goats is the same as any other lactating mammal, including humans.
 Mastitis is simply a clogged or infected milk duct.
 This can happen at any point in the milk production process but it tends to happen in a newly lactating does more often.

 Is mastitis in goats contagious?